Auddia/cicd/actions/setup_gcloud/README.md

 #### sdk made available in the following step/action types
 * [Composite Actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action)
-  * The code maybe in a wierd (i.e. non-default directory but it is there)
+  * The code maybe in a weird (i.e. non-default directory but it is there)
 * [Docker Actions](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action)
     * Tested image: [`google/cloud-sdk`](https://hub.docker.com/r/google/cloud-sdk/)
     * The code maybe in a wierd (i.e. non-default directory but it is there)